-Before you make an extra payment on your balance or pay it off entirely, make sure you won’t run into fees or restrictions.
+One thing to remember: Before you make an extra payment on your balance or pay it off entirely, make sure you won’t run into fees or restrictions.
 Read the terms of your agreement or talk to your credit provider directly to understand the rules regarding extra payments and how they’re applied to your debt.

 Start or build up an emergency fund

-Whether you start a new fund or add to an existing account, an emergency fund could help put you in a position to handle the unexpected.
+Whether you start a new fund or add to an existing account, an emergency fund could help put you in a better position to handle the unexpected.
 If you don’t have money saved up for a sudden expense, you may have to use a credit card or borrow from your retirement savings.
 This could result in more money spent due to potential interest, fees or penalties.

 Save for retirement

 For example, if you have a work-based retirement plan, see if you can make extra contributions.
-Depending on the type of retirement plan, the money you put in may also be tax deferred and could double in amount if your employer matches your return.
+Depending on the type of retirement plan, the money you put in may also be tax deferred and could double in amount if your employer matches your contribution.

 Invest in yourself